piermorel/gramm/README.md

 The code for the following figures and numerous others is in <code>examples.m</code>.

-###Visualization of the influence of categorical variables on a continuous variable
+###Relationships between categorical variables and a continuous variable

 <img src="/img/Visualization_Y_categoricalX.png" alt="" width="800">

-###Visualization of the distribution of a continuous variable
+###Distribution of a continuous variable
 Note that we by using Origin as a faceting variable, we visualize exactly the same quantities as in the figure above.

 <img src="/img/Visualization_X_density.png" alt="" width="800">

-###Visualization of the relationship between two continous variables
+###Relationship between two continous variables

 <img src="/img/Visualization_Y_X.png" alt="" width="800">

-###Visualization of repeated trajectories
+###Repeated trajectories
 Here the variable given as Y is a Nx1 cell of 1D arrays containing the individual trajectories.
 Color is given as a Nx1 cellstr.

 <img src="/img/Visualization_trajectories.png" alt="" width="800">

-###Visualization of repeated distributions
+###Spike trains
 This example highlights the potential use of gramm for neuroscientific data.
-Here X is a Nx1 cell containing spike trains (N trials).
+Here X is a Nx1 cell containing spike trains collected over N trials.
+Color is given as a Nx1 cellstr.
 Using <code>stat_bin()</code> it is possible to construct peristimulus time histograms.

 <img src="/img/visualization_spikes.png" alt="" width="800">

-### Visualization of 2D densities
+### 2D densities

 <img src="/img/Visualization_2D_density.png" alt="2D density" width="800">